The Mikheev Charitable Trust

 - Longevity Science and Research - Major commitment to aging and longevity research, particularly through University of Chicago

-- Religious Institutions - Support for Jewish organizations and Russian Orthodox Church in the UK
+- Religious Institutions - Support for Jewish organisations and Russian Orthodox Church in the UK

 - Arts and Culture - Theatre companies and cultural institutions